Anno 117: Pax Romana – How to Plan for the Year 1 DLC Pass

 • Or a mix, depending on how you like to min-max

-How I’m preparing my save: In my current Latium run, I’ve stopped overcommitting heavy industry on my existing core island.
-I’m keeping my logistics networks flexible (extra trade routes, spare warehouse capacity) so I can quickly pivot key chains to the volcano island once it unlocks.
-If you tend to build permanent, rigid layouts, keep in mind you’ll probably want to migrate or expand some of your production there for the fertile soil alone.
+How I am preparing my save: in my current Latium run I have stopped overcommitting heavy industry on my core island.
+I keep logistics flexible – extra trade routes, spare warehouse capacity – so I can pivot key chains onto Cinis fast once it unlocks.
+If you build permanent, rigid layouts, plan to migrate or expand some production there for the fertile ground alone.

-Screenshot from Anno 117: Pax Romana
+Anno 117: Pax Romana in-game screenshot

-Screenshot from Anno 117: Pax Romana
+In-game screenshot – Anno 117: Pax Romana

-• Huge, multi-stage monument – Expect:
+• A huge, multi-stage monument – expect:

 • High construction costs and long build times